 If you are concerned about the ingredients within either of the vaccines, we encourage you to talk to your doctor/and or immunologist prior to getting the vaccine.

-There is a vast range of information on vaccine and ingredients that can be found here.
+There is a vast range of information on vaccines and ingredients that can be found here.

 I have an underlying health condition as well as asthma, when do I get the vaccine?

 It is best to contact your doctor to discuss your eligibility.
-They will take your overall health conditions into consideration.
+They will take your overall health conditions into consideration which will determine your risk of experiencing severe disease if infected by COVID-19.
+If considered high risk for severe disease, your doctor may refer you for priority vaccination in phase 1B of the programme.

 You can also check your eligibility online here.